 Through partnerships with industry, professional and community groups, we focus our energies on the challenges and opportunities facing those who design, build, manage and inhabit the built environment.
 The methods we use to do this range from large-scale computational and mathematical approaches, to highly nuanced philosophical or artistic approaches.
 We are especially committed to research which supports wellbeing, social justice, equity and access.

-The Faculty’s flagship City Futures Research Centre was founded in 2005 and today it works across four main programs of research: city analytics; city housing; city shaping and city wellbeing.
-Through our leadership of the Cooperative Research Centre for Low Carbon Living, UNSW Built Environment has been instrumental in addressing the major climate challenges in the world.
+The School’s flagship City Futures Research Centre was founded in 2005 and today it works across four main programs of research: city analytics; city housing; city shaping and city wellbeing.
+Through our leadership of the Cooperative Research Centre for Low Carbon Living, UNSW School of Built Environment has been instrumental in addressing the major climate challenges in the world.

 Professor Michael J Ostwald